jerickjoe111/launch-school/JS210/course_topics.md

 ## Hoisting

-Before the JavaScript interpreter starts executing the code, the JavaScript engines preprocess variable, function and class declarations in order to reserve resources and memory for the correct execution of the program.
-In practice, we can talk about how these declarations seem to be _hoisted_, or moved up to the top of the enclosing script, block, or function so that functions defined in this way may be invoked from code that appears _before their definition_.
+Before the JavaScript interpreter starts executing the code, the JavaScript engines preprocess variable and function _declarations_ in order to reserve resources and memory for the correct execution of the program.
+In practice, we can talk about how these declarations seem to be _hoisted_, or moved up, to the top of the enclosing block or function, so that functions defined in this way may be invoked from code that appears _before their definition_.
 Note that this is not the case with functions defined as expressions: they don't _exist_ until their code is executed.

 Something similar also happens with `var`, `let`, and `const` variables, however, there are some differences between the hoisting of functions and the hoisting of variables, and between the types of variable declarations:

 - When a variable is declared with `var`, its _initialization_ remains when it was written, but the _declaration_ of the variables is hoisted to the top of the enclosing function, and we may refer to them before its initialization without raising an exception: the value, nevertheless, will be `undefined`.
 This is a source of bugs and one of the JavaScript aspects that the `let` and `const` variables sought to correct.

-- `let` and `const` variables' declarations are hoisted too, but they are not given an initial provisional value like `undefined`, and an exception is thrown if we try to refer to them, although the program is aware of their presence: they are left in an 'unset' state sometimes referred as the _Temporal Dead Zone_.
+- `let` and `const` variables' declarations are hoisted too, but they are not given an initial provisional value like `undefined`, and an exception is thrown if we try to refer to them.
+However, the program is aware of their presence: they are left in an 'unset' state sometimes referred as the _Temporal Dead Zone_.

-The hoisting has certain order, which becomes important when declaring functions and variables with the same name.
+Hoisting has certain order, which becomes important when declaring functions and variables with the same name.

 1. Functions declarations
 2. Variables